 Compare current conditions to 1776.
 Are “the liberties of the republic” less infringed today than then?
 Have we witnessed or can we envision upcoming “usurpations and arbitrary power of rulers?”

 I can think of previous attempts to resist and triumph over “arbitrary power of rulers.”
 The Whiskey Rebellion was squelched by an army led by George Washington.
 In recent time attacks upon police by individuals and groups have been widely approved.
-The prominent attempt to resist and triumph over a federal government’s usurpation and arbitrary power was the Civil War.
+Our prominent attempt to resist and triumph over a federal government’s usurpation and arbitrary power was the Civil War.

 Those who hint of readiness for another American revolution need to remember the Civil War and ask “Am I ready for that?”